Got a minute to help? Take our quick website survey>

 Explains anxiety and panic attacks, including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

 Most people feel anxious at times.
 It's particularly common to experience some anxiety while coping with stressful events or changes, especially if they could have a big impact on your life.
-(See our pages on managing stress for more information about stress.)
+See our pages on how to manage stress for more information about stress.

-Anxiety can become a mental health problem if it impacts on your ability to live your life as fully as you want to.
-For example, it may be a problem for you if:
+Anxiety can become a mental health problem if it impacts your ability to live your life as fully as you want to.
+For example, it may be a problem if:

 Watch Lewis, Polly, Faisal, Shelley and Brian talk about what living with anxiety problems feels like for them, and what helps them cope: